sentclose/sentc-docs/docs/src/guide/user.md

 ## Login

-The login just use the identifier and the password which was used for registration.
+To log in, you just need to provide the identifier (i.e., username, email, or random number) and the password that was used during registration.
-The user will be logged in to the device with the given identifier.
+The user will then be logged in to the device associated with the given identifier.

-The used password won't be sent to the api, so we can't grab the passwords of the user.
+The password is not sent to the API, so we cannot access or retrieve the user's password.
-This is done by using a password derivation function right in the client and not on the server.
+This is accomplished by using a password derivation function in the client instead of on the server.

-This function will throw an error if the identifier or the password are not correct.
+If the identifier or the password is incorrect, this function will throw an error.

 :::: tabs type:card